Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Example 1. IRL for sequential hypothesis testing (SHT)

 {\em SHT environments.} We consider $\numagents=3$ SHT environments with: \begin{compactitem} \item {\em Prior} $ \prior = [0.5~0.5]'$. \item {\em Observation likelihood}: $p(\obs|\state=1)=\mathcal{N}(1,2)$, $p(\obs|\state=2)= \mathcal{N}(-1,2)$, where $\mathcal{N}(\mu,\sigma^2)$ denotes the normal distribution with mean $\mu$ and variance $\sigma^2$. \item {\em Misclassification costs}:\\ Environment 1: $(\mc_{1,1},\mc_{1,2})=(2,2.5)$, Environment 2: $(\mc_{2,1},\mc_{2,2})=(4,3)$, Environment 3: $(\mc_{3,1},\mc_{3,2})=(6,6)$. \end{compactitem}

 {\em Inverse Learner specification.} Next we consider the inverse learner.
 We generate $\numtrials=10^5$ samples for the $3$ SHT environments using the above parameters.
-Recall from Theorem~\ref{thrm:classic_SHT} that the inverse learner uses the dataset $\datainf(\SHT)$ to perform IRL for inverse SHT, where $\datainf(\SHT)$ is defined as: where $\numtrials=10^5$, the second and third terms are the empirically calculated action selection policy and expected stopping time for SHT environments $\agent$ from the $10^5$ generated samples.
+Recall from Theorem~\ref{thrm:classic_SHT} that the inverse learner uses the dataset $\datainf(\SHT)$ to perform IRL for inverse SHT, where $\datainf(\SHT)$ is defined as: where $\numtrials=10^5$, the second and third terms are the empirically calculated action selection policy and expected stopping time for SHT environments $\agent$ from the $10^5$ generated samples. \blue{We denote the action selection policy in \eqref{eqn:example_SHT_dataset} as $\hat{p}_\agent(\action|\state)$ and not $p_\agent(\action|\state)$ since the numerical example uses an empirical estimate.}

 {\em IRL Result.} The inverse learner performs IRL by using the dataset $\datainf(\SHT)$ (\ref{eqn:example_SHT_dataset}) to solve the linear feasibility problem in Theorem~\ref{thrm:classic_SHT}.
 The result of the feasibility test is shown in Fig.\,\ref{fig:results}.
 The blue region is the set of feasible misclassification costs for each SHT environment.
 The feasible set of costs is $\{(\mc_{\agent,1},\mc_{\agent,2}),\agent\in\{1,2,3\}\}\subseteq \mathbb{R}^6_+$.
-Fig.\,\ref{fig:results} displays the feasible misclassification costs for a single environment keeping the costs for the other two environments fixed at their true values. \blue{The need to fix costs for the other two environments for plotting the set of feasible costs is only for visualization purpose.
-Otherwise, it is not possible to plot a $6$ dimensional point (vector of estimated misclassification costs for $3$ SHT environments) on the $2$-d plane.}
+Fig.\,\ref{fig:results} displays the feasible misclassification costs for a single environment keeping the costs for the other two environments fixed at their true values. \blue{The need to fix costs for the other two environments for plotting the set of feasible costs is only for visualization purposes.
+It is not possible to plot a $6$ dimensional point (vector of estimated misclassification costs for $3$ SHT environments) on the $2$-d plane.}

 The true misclassification costs for each SHT environment are highlighted by a yellow point.
-The key observation is that that these true costs belong to the set of feasible costs (blue region) computed via Theorem~\ref{thrm:classic_SHT}.
+The key observation is that these true costs belong to the set of feasible costs (blue region) computed via Theorem~\ref{thrm:classic_SHT}.
 Thus, Theorem~\ref{thrm:classic_SHT} successfully performs IRL for the SHT problem and the set of feasible misclassification costs can be reconstructed as the solution to a linear feasibility problem.
 Also, all points in the set of misclassification costs explain the SHT dataset equally well.

 \blue{